emperormoth03/logistic_growth/README.md

 ![image](https://github.com/user-attachments/assets/8eb42aff-c56d-49a9-adad-4dc8f1c344bb)

 Using the summary function for this model provides an estimate for t at 0.01, which represents the growth rate.

 We can also calculate an estimate for $`N_0`$ by doing e to the power of the intercept estimate, $`e`$^6.894 = 986.3.
 This is necessary as it is the reverse of the ln transformation to make the log plot.
 We can see that the value is close to the value of N where t = 0 in the data frame (879).

-K:
+Finding $`K`$:

-The population stabilises (the stationary phase) after around t = 2000, so we can use a time after this to calculate the carrying capacity for the population.
+The population stabilises (the stationary phase) after around t = 2000, so we can use the values of N over the time after this point to calculate the carrying capacity for the population.

 ```r
 data_subset2 <- growth_data %>% filter(t>3000)